This is Part One of a three-part article series designed to help you understand the website planning process.

 Are you thinking about taking your small business online?

 If so, one of the many decisions you need to make is whether or not to build the web site yourself, or get someone to help build your web site.

 Both choices have pros and cons.
 Whatever option you pick will depend on a number of things such as:

-- Your budget and finances
+- Marketing budget

-- Your priorities
+- Your needs and priorities

 - Sense of urgency

-- Your technical skills
+- Your level of technical skill

 - And many other factors …